Language: EN

 • Complex data structures

-In short, basically everything is a REFERENCE.
-Except numbers, characters… and a little bit more.
+That is, basically everything is REFERENCES.
+Except for numbers, characters… and a little more.

 Differences between Value Types and Reference Types

-• We create another variable B and equal it to A
+2. We create another variable B and set it equal to A

-int A = 10; // create a variable A, and assign it the value 10
+int A = 10; // we create a variable A, and set its value to 10

-int B = A; // create a variable B, and assign it the value of A
+int B = A; // we create a variable B, and set its value to A

-How much is A worth at the end of the process?
-In this case, A is worth 10 and B is worth 20.
+What is the value of A at the end of the process?
+In this case, A is 10 and B is 20.

-With value type: Modifying B -> NO ❌ it has modified A
+With value type: Modifying B -> NO ❌ has not modified A

-This is because A and B are value types, they are independent.
+This is because A and B are value type, they are independent.
 Each has its own value.

 tipo-valor-ejemplo

-By copying the value of A into B, we have copied its value.
-But they are still separate variables.
-Any subsequent changes do not affect the other, because there is no link between them.
+When copying the value of A into B, we have copied its value, but they remain separate variables.
+Any subsequent change does not affect the other because there is no link between them.

 Now let’s do the same with a reference type.
-For example, let’s take an array.
-We are only going to work with position 0 of the array, enough to show what we want to see.
+For example, let’s take an array (we will only work with position 0 of the array, enough to show what we want to see).

-int[] B = A; // create a variable B, and assign it the value of A
+int[] B = A; // we create a variable B, and set its value to A

-How much is A[0] worth?
-In this case, A[0] is worth 20.
+What is the value of A[0]?
+In this case, A[0] is 20.

-With reference type: Modifying B -> YES ✔️ it has modified A
+With reference type: Modifying B -> YES ✔️ has modified A

-This has happened because we are working with reference types.
-When creating variable A, it was a reference to an array.
-When creating the new variable B, we have equalized it to A. Therefore, we had two references, which pointed to the same Array.
+This happened because we are working with reference type.
+When we created the variable A, it was a reference to an array.
+When we created the new variable B, we set it equal to A. Therefore, we had two references pointing to the same Array.

 tipo-referencia-ejemplo

-If we wanted to make them independent again, we would have to assign a different Array to B.
+If we wanted to make them independent again, we would have to assign B a different Array.

 int[] B = A; // A and B point to the same data